Friday, April 8, 2022

 They sent poor Michelangelo back decades later

-To paint on spec a last judgment
+To paint on spec a revised last judgment

-Befitting a chastened, counter-reformed Church;
+Befitting a chastened, counter-regurgitated Church;

 Not every chancel door matches the temple columns;